shayisthaabdulla/Business_Analyst_Project_Portfolio/README.md

-## 👩‍💻  Welcome to my Business Analyst project portfolio!
+## 👩‍💻  Welcome to my Business Analyst Project Portfolio!
 I'm Shayistha Abdulla, a Microsoft Certified Dynamics 365 professional with 9+ years of experience in CRM, Digital Marketing, PropTech, and IT Consulting.
 This repository highlights my real-world contributions to CRM automation, AI integrations, reporting, and data-driven workflow optimization.

 ## 💡 Why This Portfolio Matters